Dinijaya633/DecodeLabs-Internship/Project-2-caesar-cipher-tool/README.md

 * Only 26 possible shift values exist.
 * It can easily be broken using brute-force attacks.
-* Frequency analysis can reveal the original message.
+* Frequency analysis can reveal patterns in the ciphertext.
 * It does not provide modern cryptographic security.
 * It should not be used to protect passwords or sensitive information.

-This project is intended for **educational purposes** to demonstrate fundamental encryption and decryption concepts.
+The purpose of this project is to provide an educational understanding of the fundamental concepts behind encryption and decryption.

-For real-world applications, modern cryptographic algorithms such as **AES** and secure encryption protocols should be used.
+For real-world applications, modern cryptographic algorithms and secure encryption protocols should be used instead.

----

-## 🔮 Future Improvements

-Possible future improvements include:

-* Add a graphical user interface (GUI).
-* Add a Vigenère Cipher implementation.
-* Support file encryption and decryption.
-* Add encryption history.
-* Add password-based encryption.
-* Implement modern encryption algorithms for educational comparison.
-* Add automated unit testing.
-* Improve error handling and user experience.

 ---